songchaow/toy-renderer/README.md

-# Toy Tracer(under construction)
+# Toy Renderer
-Everyone learning CG seems to have his/her own ray-tracer.
+Everyone learning CG seems to have implemented his/her own toy renderer from scratch.
 So this one is mine.

-## To-do list

-- [x] Design and implement `Spectrum` and other color-related interfaces.

-- [x] Add basic math utilities.
+Toy Renderer is implemented using OpenGL 3.3.

+# Features
+- glTF format support

-  - [x] Transformation, matrix.
+- PBR

-- [x] Design and implement scattering-related interfaces.
-  - Reflection and transmission of dielectrics.
+- Temporal Antialiasing

-  -
+- Cascaded Shadow Mapping

-- [x] Prepare test framework.

-- ...
+- PCSS